About activity logs

 Occasionally members of your Amperity team will access your tenant.
 This is always done as a full administrator.

-In situations where they are helping to troubleshoot an issue, answer a question with more detail, and so on, they will often switch their view to match the policy settings associated with your tenant.
+In situations where they are helping to troubleshoot an issue or answer a question with more detail, they will often switch their view to match the policy settings associated with your tenant.

 For example, if the view is switched to “DataGrid Operator”, that action is logged using the following event type: